jgfranco17/holo-nerf/README.md

-# holo-nerf
+# HoloNeRF

-A PyTorch-based implementation of Neural Radiance Fields for applications in generating 3D spatial data for holography applications
+A PyTorch-based implementation of Neural Radiance Fields for applications in generating 3D spatial data for holography applications.